2. Repairs, Updates, and Improvements

-The beginning of great curb appeal is a well-maintained appearance.
-The condition of the property and exterior of the home are just as important to buyers as the homes’ interiors.
+The beginning of curb appeal is a well-maintained appearance.
+The condition of the exterior of the home is just as important to buyers as the home's interior.

 - Make sure the front door and locks are in good condition.
 If the front door is in bad shape, then paint, stain or consider replacing it.

 - Siding, window frames, and trim should be free from damage, and clean or newly painted.